ChickenTenders2/Console-Turned-Based-Story-Game-1/README.md

-This is my first ever coding project (which was a group project) in Cardiff University!
+This is my first ever individual coding project in Cardiff University!